FlowSeg / Applications and markets / Environmental Science

 Adjustable calibration:

-Environmental standards such as EN 14212 ( Standard method for the measurement of sulfur dioxide by UV fluorescence ) require a multipoint calibration.
-As pre-mixed gas standards are expensive and its delivery time is long,
+Environmental standards such as EN 14212 (Standard method for the measurement of sulfur dioxide by UV fluorescence) require a multipoint calibration.
+As pre-mixed gas standards are expensive and delivery times are long, a gas mixer/diluter is a practical solution to generate required concentrations on-site.

 Rare calibration mixtures by evaporation:

-As an example, biogas recovery is subject to undesired impurities, and monitoring system calibrations rely on non-retails gases.
-With Flowseg Fluid evaporating a liquid such as octamethylcyclotetrasiloxane to can be performed in repeatable and precise way.
+Biogas recovery is subject to undesired impurities, and monitoring system calibrations rely on non-retail gases.
+With Flowseg Fluid, evaporating a liquid such as octamethylcyclotetrasiloxane can be performed in a repeatable and precise way.

 Print header